kata198/indexedredis/README.md

 **IRRawField** - Field that is not converted in any, to or from Redis.
 On fetch this will always be "bytes" type (or str in python2).
 On python3 this is very similar to IRField(...valueType=None), but python2 needs this to store binary data without running into encoding issues.

 Not indexable - No decoding

+**IRForeignLinkField** - Field that provides reference to a different model ( think "foreign key" in SQL ).
+Use this to reference other models from your model.
+This field links to a single foreign object, or irNull.

+Takes the linked model as the "foreignKey" argument.

+see "Foreign Links" section for more info.

+Indexable

+**IRForeignMultiLinkField** - Field that provides reference to a different model ( think "foreign key" in SQL) ).
+Use this to reference multiple other models from your model.
+This model links to one or more foreign objects, or irNull.

+Takes the linked model as the "foreignKey" argument.

+see "Foreign Links" section for more info.

+Not Indexable

 **IRFieldChain** - Chains multiple field types together.
 Use this, for example, to compress the base64-representation of a value, or to compress utf-16 data.
 See section below for more details.